Uber scraps mandatory arbitration clause for sexual harassment claims

 Uber is currently facing a class action lawsuit in the United States for poor driver vetting that has led to a series of sexual harassment incidents, including rape.

-After several high-profile scandals, Chief Executive Officer Dara Khosrowshahi, who took the top job in August last year, has been unveiling several safety measures to restore Uber's brand and image.

-(Reporting by Arjun Panchadar and Laharee Chatterjee in Bengaluru; Editing by Bernard Orr and Saumyadeb Chakrabarty)
+(Reporting by Arjun Panchadar and Laharee Chatterjee and Anirban Paul in Bengaluru; Editing by Bernard Orr and Saumyadeb Chakrabarty)